Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 Well the answer is actually very simple, both Epclusa and Mavyret are about the same if the person who is being treated has not failed a previous treatment and does not have a high liver fibrosis level.

-However if a person has high liver fibrosis or cirrhosis or has failed a previous Hep C treatment then Epclusa is marginally a better treatment than Mavyret.
+However if a person has high liver fibrosis or cirrhosis or has failed a previous Hep C treatment then Epclusa is significantly a better treatment than Mavyret.

-And it just might be that the drug combination of Sofosbuvir + Daclatasvir is better than both.
+And it just might be that the drug combination of Sofosbuvir + Daclatasvir is better than both because it is more effective than Mavyret and cheaper than both Mavyret and Epclusa.

-So if you have health insurance and the doctor prescribes either Epclusa or Mavyret, or you are getting the medication supplied by your national health service, there is no significant difference in treatment outcomes between Mavyret and Epclusa.
+So if you have health insurance and the doctor prescribes either Epclusa or Mavyret, or you are getting the medication supplied by your national health service, there is no significant difference in treatment outcomes between Mavyret and Epclusa unless you have liver cirrhosis.
+If you have F3 liver fibrosis or F4 liver cirrhosis then you should definitely try to get treated with Epclusa rather than Mavyret.

-However, if you must purchase your Hepatitis C treatment with your own money the fact is that there is no generic version of Mavyret but there is a licensed generic Epclusa, generic Harvoni and the very cheap option of Sofosbuvir + Daclatasvir.
+If you must purchase your Hepatitis C treatment with your own money the fact is that there is no generic version of Mavyret but there are licensed off-brand versions of Epclusa, as well as Harvoni and the very cheap option of Sovaldi + Daclatasvir.

-So, whilst the cost difference between brand Mavyret and brand Epclusa favours Mavyret if you decide to buy generic Epclusa you are looking at a price of US,000 per treatment against a price of US,000 per treatment for Mavyret.
-Given that there is no significant advantage in Mavyret over Epclusa then generic Epclusa is obviously the best treatment choice.
+So, whilst the cost difference between brand Mavyret and brand Epclusa favours Mavyret “on paper” the reality is that if you decide to buy Epclusa you can get a non-brand version of Epclusa for around US$750 for the 12 weeks.
+Given that there is no significant advantage in Mavyret over Epclusa in terms of treatment outcomes then generic Epclusa is obviously the best treatment choice because it is significantly cheaper.
 As you will see below, if you have genotype 1 generic Harvoni and Sofosbuvir + Daclatasvir are both excellent and low priced treatment options.

 One of the difficulties with making informed decisions about whether Mavyret or Epclusa is the better Hep C treatment option is that Gilead (Epclusa Astral Trials) and Abbvie (Mavyret Endurance Trials) used slightly different criteria for selecting patients for the trials.
 Gilead in the Astral Epclusa trials used patients in the trials regardless of if they had cirrhosis or not and if they had failed previous treatments or not.
 Abbvie excluded patients with prior treatment failures and with cirrhosis from their results.
 Obviously excluding these two categories of people would improve the results significantly and also make it difficult to make direct comparisons between Mavyret and Epclusa.
 So I have included (below) various graphs from various trials that give some indications on how Mavyret compares with Epclusa and also with Harvoni and Sof + Dac.